cg20231c/unity-graphics-smooth-brains/README.md

    * Double click the script inside the component, then vscode will pop-up.

-   * First, we want to create a public float variable called `sens`, this will determines the sensitivity of the mouse movement.
+   * First, we want to create a public float variable called `sensitivity`, this will determines the sensitivity of the mouse movement.
 It scales the mouse input to control how fast the camera responds to the mouse.

    * Then, create a variable called ``player`` that references to the player's transform, which is typically the GameObject this script is attached to.